 Unfortunately, however, the forensic sciences of the time were not exactly what they are today.
 This caused the horrific murder to go cold until 2015, when modern forensics were able to identify the victim as 16 year old Fred Laster, who sadly disappeared shortly before the body was found all those years ago.

 With the victim’s identity secured, police were finally able to form a list of suspects close to the incident.
 This led them to Ronnie Leon Hyde, a prime suspect in the initial disappearance of Laster.
-Hyde, a former youth pastor and friend of the family, had changed his story several times whenever he was questioned about the disappearance.
-Using this suspicion, investigators compared the DNA found at the scene of the crime with that of Hyde’s and determined that he was a perfect match, leading to his eventual arrest.
+Ronnie Leon Hyde, a former youth pastor and friend of the family, had changed his story several times whenever he was questioned about the disappearance.
+Using this suspicion, investigators compared the DNA found at the scene of the crime with that of Hyde’s.
+The investigators determined that Ronnie Leon Hyde was a perfect match, leading to his eventual arrest.

 News4Jax continues to go through thousands of documents released by the FBI in the case of accused child killer Ronnie Hyde.
 We found Hyde was once a foster parent to Fred Laster. https://t.co/PTr8vBsdpT pic.twitter.com/dRCTeHoShd